activist-org/activist/CONTRIBUTING.md

    ```

    > [!NOTE]\
-   > pre-commit is python package, that can be install via pip, homebrew or conda.
+   > pre-commit is python package, that can be install via pip or any other python package manager.
 You can also find it, in our [requirements.txt](backend/requirements.txt) file.
    >```bash
    >pip install pre-commit
    >```